The title of the post: “How to Create a Donor Profile: Ultimate Nonprofit Guide.”

 • Event attendance

 Past giving and involvement are the strongest indicators of future giving, so tracking these details will make a huge difference when looking for candidates to upgrade their giving.
-Plus, you can use past experiences with your nonprofit to motivate donors to get involved again.
+Plus, you can use past experiences with your nonprofit to motivate donors to get involved again (e.g., sharing the impact of their last gift to encourage more donations, or reminding them how enjoyable a past event was to get them to attend your next event).

 7. Philanthropic Ties

-While you have the strongest chance of securing a donation from someone who has already given to your organization, someone who has a history of engagement with another nonprofit also has great potential.
-If the prospect in question has donated to causes similar to yours, your nonprofit is in an excellent position to acquire that donor.
+Although you have the strongest chance of securing a donation from someone who has already given to your organization, someone who has a history of engagement with other nonprofits (especially ones with similar missions to yours) also has great potential to support your cause.

 Don’t be afraid to reach out to someone who actively supports another nonprofit!
 Many people are willing to support more than one organization at a time, especially when the cause is close to their hearts.